DeveloperCodeBase/news/docs/ingestion.md

 | `enabled`, `isTrusted`, `blacklisted`, `priority` | Controls ingestion order and publishing behaviour. |
 | `lastStatus`, `lastStatusCode`, `lastErrorMessage`, `lastFetchAt` | Updated after every ingestion run so monitoring reflects success/failure. |

-The seed file (`prisma/seed.ts`) inserts ~20 well known AI sources as examples and documents how to extend the list.
-Operators can add or edit records either through Prisma or via the Admin UI.
+The seed routine now pulls from `data/allainews_sources.md`, a markdown catalogue containing 1,100+ AI-related outlets (labs, publications, regional magazines).
+During `pnpm prisma db seed` each entry is inserted via `loadAiSourcesFromFile`, ensuring it is enabled by default and tagged with at least `ai`.
+Operators can expand or edit the markdown list directly, or manage records via the Admin UI after deployment.

 ## Ingestion pipeline